You are here

 Soil is not a solid mass.
 The spaces between soil particles are called pores, and they allow water and air to move through the soil.
 Porosity is measured as the proportion of void space in a given volume of soil.
 Ideally, nearly half the volume of soil should be pore space.

-Large pores allow internal drainage of water through the soil and aeration for roots.
+Large pores allow internal drainage of water through soil and aeration for roots.
 Small pores are essential for retaining water for root absorption.

 Soil Drainage